 - There must be a separately negotiated PGW purchase agreement with the buyer.
 As brokers, we plan for this with the seller and buyers, before an offer is made.
 We coordinate with the parties’ attorneys and CPA’s of course and let lenders know that the final paperwork will change.

 - There must be a separate paid for covenant not to compete with the seller.

 - The buyer must have access to the seller’s personal goodwill through a written employment/consulting agreement for an extended term, with market-based compensation.

 - The amount allocated to PGW must be based in economic reality.
 Though the valuation of personal goodwill is still more art than science, a third-party PGW valuation should be obtained to substantiate and set the final allocation.

-No doubt, selling any business with high personal goodwill is challenging, and having a C-Corp structure adds yet another layer of difficulty (and expense) because of double taxation.
+Selling any business with high personal goodwill is challenging.
+When goodwill goes home at night, valuation and marketability are generally reduced.
+Having a C-Corp structure adds yet another layer of difficulty and expense because of double taxation.
 Working with an experienced M&A broker, transaction attorney and CPA is extremely helpful when buying or selling this type of business.

-Better yet, if you own a C-Corp business and your expected holding period is 5 years or more, talk to your CPA now about converting to S-Corp status so that you can avoid the double tax when you sell.
+Better yet, if you own a C-Corp business and your expected holding period is 5 years or more, talk to your CPA now about converting to S-Corp status so that you can avoid the possibility of being double taxed when you are ready to sell.

-Al Statz, founder and President of Exit Strategies Group, is based in Sonoma County California.
+Exit Strategies Group’s professionals dedicate themselves to staying abreast of potential tax breaks and pitfalls for private business owners as they carry out business sale, merger and acquisition transactions.
+Al Statz is founder and President of Exit Strategies and is based in Sonoma County California.
 For help or further information on this subject he can be reached at email@example.com or 707-781-8580.